Blue Phase: Optimal Network Traffic Control for Legacy and Autonomous Vehicles: Traffic Control with Green and Blue Phases

+We explore the behavior of \green and \blue in this base case configuration and in the case where movement capacity is doubled, i.e. $C_i = 10$ vehicles per time period (hereby referred to as ``2$\times$Capacity'').
+The details of the optimal solutions of \green and \blue are summarized in Tables \ref{tab:lane} (lane-based variables) and \ref{tab:movsol} (movement-based variables).
+In the base case configuration, the optimal objective function value of \green is $\zgreen = 50$ and that of \blue is $\zblue = 55$.
+In the 2$\times$Capacity case, the objective of \green is $\zgreen = 104$ and that of blue is $\zblue = 115$.

 Optimal lane service rates and pressure-weighted lane service rates are reported in Table \ref{tab:lane}.
-These results highlight the difference between \green and \blue with the former servicing only 2 lanes whereas the latter is capable to service some traffic on all 4 lanes of the intersection thanks to the conflict-point formulation allowing multiple conflicting movements to be activated simultaneously.\\
+These results highlight the difference between \green and \blue with the former servicing only 1 lane in the base case and 2 lanes in the 2$\times$Capacity case.
+In contrast, \blue is capable to service some traffic on all 4 lanes of the intersection thanks to the conflict-point formulation allowing multiple conflicting movements to be activated simultaneously.